 ¡Hola!

 I am Losner Briones, a predoctoral researcher in the philosophy of the social sciences at the Department of Logic, History and Philosophy of Science at UNED, in Madrid.
 I am currently pursuing my PhD as an FPI [Formación de Personal Investigador] fellow within the research project Evidence and Mechanisms in the Social Sciences (EVISOC), funded by the Spanish Ministry of Science, Innovation and Universities.
 I am also involved in the projects New Approaches to Evidence: Theoretical and Practical Developments (NATE) and Data Modelling and the Problem of Ambiguity of Experimental Results, likewise funded by the Ministry.
-In addition, I am a member of the METIS research group in analytic philosophy, based at UNED.
+In addition, I am a member of the METIS research group in philosophy, based at UNED.

 If you would like to get in touch, you can email me to losner [dot] briones [at] fsof [dot] uned [dot] es